Despite Trump tweet, anti-violence options for feds limited

 CHICAGO (AP) — President-elect Donald Trump says Chicago Mayor Rahm Emanuel should ask for federal help if he isn’t able to bring down a homicide count that soared last year to 762 — the most killings in nearly two decades and more than New York and Los Angeles combined.

 Trump pointed to the spike in shooting deaths earlier this week in a posting on Twitter, writing: “If Mayor can’t do it he must ask for federal help!”
-Despite Trump’s tweet, the federal government has already been involved, albeit with mix results, via the U.S. attorney’s office, the FBI, the Drug Enforcement Administration and other agencies.
+Despite Trump’s tweet, the federal government has already been involved, albeit with mixed results, via the U.S. attorney’s office, the FBI, the Drug Enforcement Administration and other agencies.

 Trump isn’t the first to broach the idea that the U.S. government could do more to help stem deadly violence in Chicago.
 But now, as on earlier occasions, what more the federal government can do isn’t at all clear.